Top 8 Reasons Software Projects Fail

-Every software project fail doesn’t come as a surprise.
+Every software project failure doesn’t come as a surprise.
 There are several red flags that you need to catch early.
 Even with the bad software architecture, you can release MVP, but you’ll have trouble scaling up your business.
-Also, if you’re trying to rush things, you’ll end up with poor communication, tired team, and unrealistic expectations.
+Also, if you’re trying to rush things, you’ll end up with poor communication, a tired team, and unrealistic expectations.

 According to research conducted by Wrike, one of the world leaders in project management software, only 64 percent of software projects meet their goals.
 17 percent are so bad that they ruin the company.

 Wrike also highlights the biggest obstacles encountered by those software failed projects.

 - 38 percent failed because of changing priorities within an organization